ronen567/just-the-docs/docs/linear-regression-new.md

 title: inear Regression NEW!!
 ---

-# Linear Regression and Analytical Solution
+# Linear Regression with the Analytical Solution

 When speaking of Supervised Learning, curenntly **Logistic Regression** is the commonly used predictor.
 We'll present it in a post which follows.
 Still, this post is about another predictor model, the **Linear Predictor** aka **Linear Regression**.
 Though not as commonly used for Supervised Learning, it is a relatively simple model, which might be a good point to start with, and gain familiarity with some of the predictors' principles.